NJUVISION/SparsePCGC/README.md

 ## Authors
 These files are provided by Nanjing University  [Vision Lab](https://vision.nju.edu.cn/).
-And thanks for the help of Prof. Dandan Ding from Hangzhou Normal University, Prof. Zhu Li from University of Missouri at Kansas.
+Thanks for the help of Prof. Dandan Ding from Hangzhou Normal University, Prof. Zhu Li from University of Missouri at Kansas.
 Please contact us (wangjq@smail.nju.edu.cn and mazhan@nju.edu.cn) if you have any questions.